cfxdevkit/conflux-box/submission/docs/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for modern Conflux application development while showcasing best practices for using the published DevKit packages.
+This architecture provides a solid foundation for modern Conflux application development while showcasing best practices for using the preview DevKit packages.